vpayno/exercism-workspace/go/vehicle-purchase/purchase-doc.md

 func ChooseVehicle(option1, option2 string) string
 ```

-ChooseVehicle recommends a vehicle for selection\.
-It always recommends the vehicle that comes first in lexicographical order\.
+ChooseVehicle recommends a vehicle for selection.
+It always recommends the vehicle that comes first in lexicographical order.

 <details><summary>Example</summary>
 <p>